coozila/agi-gpt-plugins/src/alpha_plugins/news_search/README.md

 ## Installation

 1. Clone this repo as instructed in the main repository
-2. Add this chunk of code along with your News API information to the `.env` file within alpha:
+2. Add this chunk of code along with your News API information to the `.env` file within agi-gpt:

 ```
 ################################################################################